loheesong/leave/README.md

 # Leave Management App
-Leave management app is a django application that helps employees and managers manage their leaves.
+Leave management app helps employees and managers manage their leaves.
 This project was the capstone for CS50 Web Programming with Python and Javascript.
+It uses Django on the back-end, the default SQLite database and JavaScript and Bootstrap on the front end.
+No additional Python packages were used.

 ## Features